-PSHCCE - Personal Social Health, Citizenship, Careers and Economic Curriculum
+PSHE - Personal Social Health, and Economic Curriculum

-The Personal, Social, Health, Careers, Citizenship and Economic (PSHCCE) Curriculum is focussed upon developing the knowledge, skills and attributes to keep children and young people healthy and safe and to prepare them for life and work in modern Britain.
+The Personal, Social, Health and Economic (PSHE) Curriculum is focussed upon developing the knowledge, skills and attributes to keep children and young people healthy and safe and to prepare them for life and work in modern Britain.

-PSHCCE helps students to develop life skills to ensure that they are well prepared to respect and contribute to the wider society and life in modern Britain.
+PSHE helps students to develop life skills to ensure they are well prepared to respect and contribute to the wider society and life in Britain.
 High expectations are set for the promotion of tolerance, understanding and appreciation of the diverse communities in which we live.

 1. Living in the Wider World